Sabareh/sabareh/README.md

 # 💫 About Me:
 A Data-Science enthusiast who is passionate about Mathematics, Pythonic programming, and open source.
-I love to learn and contribute in any and every possible way.<br>Please go through my profile and feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
+I love to learn and contribute in any and every possible way.
+Please go through my [profile](https://github.com/sabareh) and feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
 Also you can mail me regarding any issue<br>

 ## 🌐 Socials: